-How orthobiologics uses the body’s own cells to promote healing
+How orthobiologics, a regenerative medicine, uses the body’s own cells to promote healing

 A man and woman running outside

-If you have been living with pain from an injury, effects of aging, or another reason, you understand the daily strain this can have on your life.
-Many individuals living with ongoing pain find themselves using medication that addresses the symptoms but doesn’t provide a solution to the problem.
-That’s why a growing number of people are turning to orthobiologics.
+If you've been living with pain from an injury, effects of aging, or another reason, you understand the daily strain this can have on your life.
+Many people living with ongoing pain find themselves using medication that treats the symptoms but doesn’t address the root cause of the problem.
+That’s why scientists and physicians have been exploring orthobiologics for injuries that limit a patient's ability to participate in sports, exercise and a healthy lifestyle.

 What is orthobiologic treatment?